edscottite/The-Azure-Program/update.md

 > Structure and operational features of the graph display have been established, with traffic being depicted through an average of the refresh rate (measured in milliseconds), thus creating a real-time display effect.
 However, integration with the engine has yet to be done.

+14/04/23

+> Currently overviewing the stability and security.
+While stable, it's sending a query to the local network every 500 miliseconds.
+The IT people at school would be able to detect this easily and would regard this as a security threat.
+I'm brainstorming on ideas on how I could minimise this ( Randomise the quaries by 0 - 500 miliseconds, the requests being seen as "performance issues".